defold/doc/docs/en/manuals/particlefx.md

 : A positioned shape that emits particles uniformly distributed over the shape.

 Modifier
 : Affects the velocity of spawned particles (field in Maya).
-Acceleration, drag, radial and vortex.
+There are four types of modifiers: Acceleration, Drag, Radial and Vortex.

 Image (Tile source or Atlas)
 : Used for adding textures and flip-book animations, see the [2D graphics documentation](/manuals/2dgraphics)